-P is moving left at an increasing speed, so velocity is becoming move negative, \therefore (II) is true where t is measured in minutes from 6: 13am.
+P is moving left at an increasing speed, so velocity is becoming move negative, \therefore (II) is true

 P is getting closer to the origin, so the magnitude of the acceleration is decreasing.
 Since acceleration is negative it is increasing, \therefore (III) is false.